halkyonio/tap/README.md

 The instructions of the official [guide](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/index.html) have been executed without problem to install the release [1.1.1](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.1/tap/GUID-release-notes.html).

-To simplify your life, we have designed a [bash script](scripts/install.sh) which allow to install the different bits in a VM:
+To simplify your life, we have designed a [bash script](scripts/install.sh) which allows to install the different bits in a VM:

 1. Cluster Essentials (= [bundle image](registry.tanzu.vmware.com/tanzu-cluster-essentials/cluster-essentials-bundle) packaging Carvel Tools & 2 Kubernetes controllers)
    - [Carvel tools](https://carvel.dev/): ytt, imgpkg, kbld, kapp